goschtl/zope/z3c.indexer/trunk/README.txt

-This package provides an implementation for indexing objects and query indexes for Zope3.
-This will make zope.app.catalog obsolate.
+This package provides a way to index objects and query indexes for Zope3.
+This implementation is different from zope.app.catalog and is an alternative to it.